flyingSpagetiMonstr/PE/note.md

 gcc -g(include debugging information)

 # Qustions
+- diff between fopen and CreateFile(mechanism, not only usage)
 - Will the compiler optimize this code so that i_nt_headers.FileHeader.NumberOfSections gets loaded into register instead of reading memory every time?
   ```c
   for (int i = 0; i < i_nt_headers.FileHeader.NumberOfSections; i++)